NVIDIA/aistore/docs/docker_main.md

 # Docker

 ## Introduction

 AIStore can be run as a cluster of Docker containers.
-There are three modes of operation: development (`deploy/dev/docker` directory) and quick start (`deploy/quickstart/docker` directory).
+There are two modes of operation: development and quick-start.
+They can be found in the [`deploy/dev/docker`](../deploy/dev/docker) directory.

 ### Development Mode
 This mode is currently used for development purposes.
 All docker containers mount the same host's AIStore source directory, and then execute from this single source.
 Upon restart (of the AIStore cluster), all changes made in the host will, therefore, take an immediate effect.

 > The development mode is currently being maintained and updated.

 ### Quick Start Mode
 Use this mode if you would like to set up a containerized, one-proxy, one-target deployment of AIStore within seconds.
+[See quick start AIS with Docker](../deploy/dev/docker/README.md#quick-start-ais-cluster).
+You just need Docker installed to quick-start AIS.

-For introduction to Docker, please watch [Docker 101 youtube](https://www.youtube.com/watch?v=V9IJj4MzZBc)
+For an introduction to Docker, please watch [Docker 101 youtube](https://www.youtube.com/watch?v=V9IJj4MzZBc)

-This README documents the steps to install and run AIStore

 ## Install Docker and Docker Compose
 **Note:** Using Docker requires one of the following versions of Ubuntu:
 * Bionic 18.04 (LTS)
 * Xenial 16.04 (LTS)
 * Trusty 14.04 (LTS)

 1. Uninstall any old versions of docker:
     ```shell
     $ sudo apt-get remove docker docker-engine docker.io